 Each real-money casino allows potential players to try out and find their favorite games without any risking any money.
 Converting from play-money to real-money is a common and simple operation for those already on the sites.

 Additionally, there are many options on Facebook for players to experience online gaming not connected with the land-based casinos.
 These options focus more on the social and fun aspect of gaming than winning money or prizes.

 However, one notable exception to these applications is MyVegas, a social site affiliated with MGM that offers players the opportunity to play for redeemable comps.
 For New Jersey players, since Borgata is owned by MGM, Borgata comps are available through the MyVegas redemption system.

 Without risking any money at all, players can earn comps that offer discounted food, shopping, experiences (like golf), free nights in the hotel, or even redeemable freeplay money that can be used to wager inside the casino.

 NJ Casino Operator History

 Borgata Hotel, Casino & Spa, commonly referred to as “The Borg,” is a major casino in Atlantic City.

 Borgata opened in 2003.
 It’s the largest hotel in New Jersey, with 2,002 rooms, and a 161,000-square-foot casino that features 3,400+ slot machines and 250+ table games.

-Borgata’s poker room is also the largest in New Jersey and has unofficially been the destination for poker players since the property opened.
+Because Borgata’s poker room is also the largest in New Jersey it has unofficially been the destination for poker players since the property opened.
 It hosts several daily poker tournaments and many notable tournament events throughout the year, including the World Poker Tour Borgata Open.
 When it comes to poker in Atlantic City, the Borgata is undoubtedly the destination of choice.

 Borgata also offers 15 dining options that serve a wide range of food choices.
 Many renowned chefs have restaurants bearing their name at Borgata, including Michael Symon and Wolfgang Puck.
 The property also has 10 retail shops, a two-story spa, two 1000+ seat entertainment venues, and the Premier Nightclub.

 Borgata is undoubtedly designed as a Las Vegas-style mega-resort.